Aliases for CACNG3 Gene

 GeneCards Summary for CACNG3 Gene

 CACNG3 (Calcium Voltage-Gated Channel Auxiliary Subunit Gamma 3) is a Protein Coding gene.
 Diseases associated with CACNG3 include Childhood Absence Epilepsy and Juvenile Absence Epilepsy.
-Among its related pathways are Oxytocin signaling pathway and CCR5 Pathway in Macrophages.
+Among its related pathways are Presenilin-Mediated Signaling and Cardiac conduction.
 Gene Ontology (GO) annotations related to this gene include voltage-gated calcium channel activity.
 An important paralog of this gene is CACNG2.

 UniProtKB/Swiss-Prot Summary for CACNG3 Gene

 Regulates the trafficking to the somatodendritic compartment and gating properties of AMPA-selective glutamate receptors (AMPARs).
 Promotes their targeting to the cell membrane and synapses and modulates their gating properties by slowing their rates of activation, deactivation and desensitization.
 Does not show subunit-specific AMPA receptor regulation and regulates all AMPAR subunits.
 Thought to stabilize the calcium channel in an inactivated (closed) state.